tsackton/taelgar/Primary Sources/Story of the Scepter of Command.md

 *In our song, there is quiet for a time, for all time, for no time.
 The Great Enemy roars and empires fall, and yet not all is destroyed.
 The scepter lives, in quiet, in silence.*

-*Until another shattered melody starts, has started, will start, the broken songs of *
+*Until another shattered melody starts, has started, will start, the broken songs of those yearning for madness. *

 %%